kbonaccorsi/NoSQl-Workout-Tracker/README.md

 # Unit 18 Nosql: Workout Tracker

+no modifications needed to develop folder api routes help build routes table

 create Mongo database
 Mongoose schema
 Express routes

+deploy to heroku
+  * dont forget to seed heroku

+set up mongo db atlas
+then point heroku app to atlas server (links in slack resources)

+create server, connect to mongo database

 on page load:
+fitness tracker page: buttons to make new workout, or continue last workout
+dashboard: graphs
 * options:
   * create a new workout
     *POST('/workouts')
     *new workout plan- api.js lines 26-36
     *db.workouts.insert() -> new workout plan
+    new data set
+    exercise
   * continue with their last workout
     *GET('/workouts')
       *In descending order so the last workout is index 0 in workout array, and display only that index?